 In the Bible, wisdom is portrayed as a woman.
 In the Book of Proverbs it says, “Say unto wisdom, Thou art my sister; and call understanding thy kinswoman” (Proverbs 7:4 KJV).
 Furthermore it says in Proverbs 24:3, “Through wisdom is an house builded; and by understanding it is established”.
 So logically, if the house is built upon wisdom, and wisdom is a woman, then couldn’t today’s quote be Biblical?

-“The house does not rest upon the ground, but upon a woman.” – Mexican Proverb
+“The house does not rest upon the ground, but upon a woman.” – Bible or Not?

-We see that this quote is not from the Bible, but it does underscore how important the role of women is.
+This quote underscores how important the role of women is.
 A house, i.e. the home in which a family is raised, can either stand or fall by the woman who runs that house.
 And if that woman stands on the Rock of Jesus, so too then does that house.

 Thank you to Bible or Not reader Athena Pierce for sharing her wisdom with the rest of our readers.
 Well, technically it’s God’s wisdom, Athena is the willing messenger of today’s Bible quote.

 “Listen to advice and accept instruction, and in the end, you will be wise.” – Proverbs 19:20 NIV

 The Book of Proverbs is widely recognized as a book of wisdom, written mostly by Solomon who had the promise from God, and reputation at his time, of being the most wise of all kings.
 Today’s Bible quote comes with a promise: if you listen, then you will be wise…

 Also check out this post to learn about Bible Sequences – these are a fun way to study the scriptures!